technosophos/helm-ksonnet/README.md

 ### Packaging and Installing Your Chart

-There are two different ways to can prepare your chart for installation.

-The first is to create a chart _package_, and then install it:
+The first step is to create a chart _package_, and then install it:

 ```console
 $ helm ksonnet package ./mychart